RetroReversing/retroReversing/categories/tutorials/Introduction.md

 This technique is frequently employed in early games, especially when other random seeds, like the current time in milliseconds, which is guaranteed to be unique but somewhat predictable, are unavailable.

+### What Assembly language Should I learn?
+It depends on the platform (specifically CPU) that your game was built for, here are some examples:
+* Z80 Assembly Language - Game Boy, Sega Master System, Sega Game Gear
+* 6502 Assembly Language - Nintendo Entertainment System, SNES, PC Engine / TurboGrafx-16
+* Motorola 68000 Assembly Language - Sega Mega Drive
+* MIPS Assembly Language - Sony Playstation 1

+---
 ## What is an emulator and how does it work?
 We have a specific post covering exactly how emulators works including tips for writing your own emulators:
 {% include link-to-other-post.html post="/how-emulators-work" description="For more information on how emulators work check out this post." %}